Pre Approval Letter [Sample + How to Get One]

 First, lenders pull a credit report to see a borrower’s track record of making payments on-time and in-full.
 What’s more, credit reports also show how many outstanding revolving debt payments (credit cards balances) the person still has open.
 Other debts, like automobile and student loans, are also considered.
 Credit reports roll up all of this information into a single credit score.

-Broadly-used loan program like FHA and VA loans have minimum credit score requirements.
+Commonly-used loan program like FHA and VA loans have minimum credit score requirements.
 Each mortgage program publishes in their guidelines that the bank’s underwriters must follow.
 Most loan programs have credit score cutoff of 580 if a borrower brings a large downpayment to the deal.
 Otherwise, 620 is the normal low score cutoff, meaning most borrowers with scores lower than that will be unable to qualify.

 Loan officers also verify the borrower’s employment history and monthly income to make sure they are steady and reliable.
 For borrowers, changing the company for whom they work does not necessarily reduce their chances of getting a mortgage pre-approval.
 However, changing careers is viewed with more scrutiny.